clayauld/meshtopo/docs/design.md

 -   **FR-1**: The system **shall** connect to an MQTT broker using credentials provided in a configuration file.
 -   **FR-2**: The system **shall** subscribe to a configurable MQTT topic pattern to capture Meshtastic JSON packets.
 -   **FR-3**: The system **shall** parse incoming JSON payloads to extract node ID, latitude, longitude, and timestamp.
--   **FR-4**: The system **shall** maintain a mapping of Meshtastic Node IDs to CalTopo Device IDs, as defined in the configuration file.
-The system **shall** support automatic mapping discovery using fallback mechanisms when nodeinfo messages are not available.
+-   **FR-4**: The system **shall** maintain a mapping of Meshtastic Node IDs to CalTopo callsigns, as defined in the configuration file.
+The system **shall** support automatic callsign discovery using Meshtastic longname/shortname fields as fallback when explicit mappings are not available.
 -   **FR-5**: The system **shall** construct a valid CalTopo Position Report API URL.
 -   **FR-6**: The system **shall** send an HTTP GET request to the constructed URL for each valid position packet received from a mapped node.